 August 9, 2017: I’m presenting a short talk and a poster at Facebook’s UX Research Summit (UsERS) in Menlo Park, CA.

 August 7, 2017: One paper accepted to CSCW 2018 Online First (27% acceptance rate): “Classification and Its Consequences for Online Harassment: Design Insights from HeartMob” (with Jill Dimond, Sarita Schoenebeck, and Cliff Lampe; PDF).

-June 12, 2017: This summer, I’m working as a UX Research Intern with Facebook’s Protect and Care team in Menlo Park, CA.
+June 12, 2017: This summer, I’m working as a UX Research Intern on the Protect and Care team at Facebook in Menlo Park, CA.

 May 25, 2017: I’m in San Diego, CA for ICA 2017.